fieldtrip/website/tutorial/automatic_artifact_rejection.md

 ### IV.
 Thresholding the accumulated z-score

-Now that every timepoint is expressed as a deviation for the mean over time & channels, we can use an artifact detection threshold: all timepoints that are above or below this threshold (set ''with cfg.artfctdef.zvalue.cutoff'') will be considered belonging to artifacts.
+Now that every timepoint is expressed as a deviation for the mean over time & channels, we can use an artifact detection threshold: all timepoints that are above or below this threshold (`cfg.artfctdef.zvalue.cutoff`) will be considered belonging to artifacts.
 Depending on the variance of the artifacts versus the variance of your brain signal a higher or lower threshold has to be set.
 The lower this threshold the more conservative the artifact detection will behave, the higher the more liberal (see figure).
 Since these characteristics of the data might vary per experiment and even from one recording to another, care has to be taken to investigate the threshold that works for you.

-By using the option ''cfg.feedback='yes''', you enter an interactive mode where you can browse through the data and adjust the cut-off value (i.e., the z-value used for thresholding) according to your data and filter settings.
+By using the option `cfg.feedback='yes'`, you enter an interactive mode where you can browse through the data and adjust the cut-off value (i.e., the z-value used for thresholding) according to your data and filter settings.

 {% include image src="/assets/img/tutorial/automatic_artifact_rejection/figure6.png" %}